Marino Caracciolo: Life

-Born in Naples into one of the most important families in the Kingdom of Naples, he spent his youth and was educated under the tutelage of Cardinal Ascanio Sforza at the court of Milan.
+Born in Naples into one of the most important families in the Kingdom of Naples; his father, Domizio, was governor of Calabria.
+Marino spent his youth and was educated under the tutelage of Cardinal Ascanio Sforza at the court of Milan.
+In 1505, Caracciolo was created by Pope Julius II, commendatory abbot of S. Maria di Teneto, in Reggio Emilia.

 Ambassador of Duke Massimiliano Sforza to the Papal court in 1513 he was created an Apostolic Protonotary in 1515; in the same year he took part as orator of the Duke of Milan to the V Lateran Council.